-- 7. When the Status or Details columns indicate next steps, identify the software in the row, then do one of the following: - For K2 software, when Details displays a Restart required link, click the link and when prompted "...are you sure...", click Yes. - 8.
+- 7. When the Status or Details columns indicate next steps, identify the software in the row, then do one of the following: - For K2 software, when Details displays a Restart required link (but not "Visible dialog pending..."), click the link and when prompted "...are you sure...", click Yes. - 8.
 Monitor progress as indicated by both the Status and Details column.
 When finished, the Status column indicates complete. - 9.
 Restart all MediaFrame devices.
 This last restart is required, regardless of whether the Details column does or does not display "Restart required".